 Of course the best part of any celebration in Fredericksburg is the hearty menu of delicious German and American foods.
 Over a dozen vendors will be serving up a variety of sausage on a stick and plates with kraut, potato pancakes, plus other scrumptious goodies.
 Adventurous tasters can sample over 50 varieties of German, American, Texan and other imported beers.

 Oktoberfest is a time for the youngsters as well.
-Kids can play to their heart’s content on the bungee jump and slide, visit the face painter, try their hand at three hi-strikers, or enjoy other fun games and activities.
+Kids can play to their heart’s content on the bungee jump and slide, visit the face painter, try their hand at four hi-strikers, or enjoy other fun games and activities.

 Since its inception in 1981, Oktoberfest has been presented by the Pedernales Creative Arts Alliance.
 Community volunteers provide the labor, and all Oktoberfest proceeds are used for student scholarships, gifts and grants, the summer MarktPlatz Concert Series, and to support the local arts.